Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 We want to solve an instance of \brep\ with a prescribed ordering $\blt$.
 We work with an $\eps$-grid which is different from the one in Section~\ref{subsec:eps_grid}.
 The new value of $\eps$ is the value given by~(\ref{eps_def}) refined $n$ times, so

 Lemma~\ref{eps_grid} applies for this value of $\eps$ as well, so if the instance is solvable, there exists a solution which is on this $\eps$-grid.

 The algorithm works exactly as the algorithm of Subsection~\ref{subsec:lp_approach}.
-The only difference is that we can solve the linear program in time $\O(n^2+nD(r))$, and now we describe how to do it.
+The only difference is that for a component with $k$ vertices we can solve the linear program in time $\O(k^2+kD(r))$, and now we describe how to do it.
 We assume that the input component is already pruned, otherwise we prune it and use Proposition~\ref{prop:pruned_graph} to complete the representation.
 We expect that the left-to-right order $\wlt$ of the vertices is given.
-The algorithm requires time $\O(nD(r))$ since the bounds are given in form $p_i \over q_i$ and we need to perform arithmetic operations with these bounds.
+The algorithm requires time $\O(kD(r))$ since the bounds are given in the form $p_i \over q_i$ and we need to perform arithmetic operations with these bounds.
+Therefore the total complexity of the algorithm for the \brep\ problem is $\O(n^2+nD(r))$.

-\heading{Overview.} The algorithm for one linear program works in three basic steps: \begin{packed_enum} \item We construct an initial $\eps$-grid representation (in ordering $\wlt$) having $\ell_i \ge \lbound(v_i)$ for all intervals, using the algorithm of Corneil et al.~\cite{uint_corneil}. \item We shift the intervals to the left while maintaining correctness of the representation until the left-most representation is constructed, using Proposition~\ref{prop:shifting_prop}. \item We check whether the left-most representation satisfies the upper bounds.
+\heading{Overview.} The algorithm for solving one linear program works in three basic steps: \begin{packed_enum} \item We construct an initial $\eps$-grid representation (in the ordering $\wlt$) having $\ell_i \ge \lbound(v_i)$ for all intervals, using the algorithm of Corneil et al.~\cite{uint_corneil}. \item We shift the intervals to the left while maintaining correctness of the representation until the left-most representation is constructed, using Proposition~\ref{prop:shifting_prop}. \item We check whether the left-most representation satisfies the upper bounds.
 If so, we have the left-most representation satisfying all bound constraints.
 This representation solves the linear program of Subsection~\ref{subsec:lp_approach} and minimizes $E_t$.
-Otherwise, the left-most representation does not satisfy the upper bound constraints, and thus by Lemma~\ref{lem:just_lbounds} no representation satisfying the upper bound constraints exists, and the linear program has no solution. \end{packed_enum}
+Otherwise, the left-most representation does not satisfy the upper bound constraints.
+Thus by Lemma~\ref{lem:just_lbounds} no representation satisfies the upper bound constraints, and the linear program has no solution. \end{packed_enum}